What is Retinoschisis?

 A person with retinoschisis can lose some peripheral vision.
 This is if the inner layer of nerve cells breaks off from the outer layer of cells.

 In cases of senile retinoschisis, the eye disorder rarely progresses.
 For juvenile retinoschisis, vision often decreases at a young age.
 It becomes stable during early or mid-adulthood.

 It's also common for people with juvenile retinoschisis to experience another decline in vision in their 50s or 60s.

 An eye care specialist will use different diagnostic approaches for retinoschisis, including:

-Finally, genetic counseling may be worth considering for families of children with juvenile retinoschisis.
+- Genetic counseling.
+This option may be worth considering for families of children with juvenile retinoschisis

 People with senile retinoschisis don't usually need medical treatments.
 It's recommended to have annual eye exams to make sure the condition remains stable.